 If a p4 info error comes back with a "check $P4PORT" error, double-check that you entered the proper IP address and port number after the -p flag.
 A "check $P4PORT" error indicates a network connectivity issue, a firewall issue, or most likely, Perforce is down.

-If p4 info does return, then Perforce is up.
-Perforce may be slow, but it is not down.
+If p4 info does return, then the Helix Server is up.
+The Helix Server may be slow, but it is not down.

 p4 changes -t -m 10